Tree Service Westminster CO

 Common Risks Found During a Tree Risk Assessment

-Decay often starts inside the trunk or limbs.
+Decay often begins inside trunks or limbs.

-Fungi, insects, and moisture can speed this process.
+Fungi, insects, and moisture accelerate decay.

 Wind can cause sudden failure when decay is present.